bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/converterregistrydata.md

-The ConverterRegistryData contract is an integral part of the converter registry
+This contract is an integral part of the converter registry,

-as it serves as the database contract that holds all registry data.
+and it serves as the database contract that holds all registry data.

 The registry is separated into two different contracts for upgradability - the data contract